 Despite the fact that financial professionals perceive finances as something rational and clear, for ordinary people it's a complex task to undertake.
 Usually, it is not easy and requires a lot of time and effort.
 So a poorly designed financial solution could become a real frustrating nightmare for the user.
 This user experience checklist will help you avoid many mistakes when creating a demanded banking product.

-UX hacks for designing a delightful banking UX
+Proven UX hacks to design a delightful banking product

 It's vital to understand the importance, value and impact that money has on people's lives.
 In order to become successful, bank UX (user experience) needs to be fully focused on its users’ emotions and psychology.
 To deliver a simple, frictionless and positive digital banking we need to design user experience the right way with the proper tools, mindset and shared passion of improving people's lives.